JGolafshan/comp2000_2023_project/docs/Documentation.md

 ## The benefits of the change
 1. Items can now be loaded into a players inventery the the applications and beable to uncraft.
 2. craftable items are created as CraftableItem not Item.
+3. weight is also calulated at the start of the application for crafted items.

+Note: fix actually introducted  dupication bug. which i did not have to fix.